lundegaard/validarium/README.md

 ## Features

 This library provides an easy way how to validate your inputs in JavaScript.
+Every validation is optional and null-safe.
+If you want to make required validations, then please use `isRequired` validation.

-It provides three main packages.
+It provides four main packages.

 [`@validarium/core`](packages/core/README.md)